Updated: 2025/Dec/31

 DESCRIPTION

-The umcpmioctl utility interacts with a MCP2221 / MCP2221A and can be
+The umcpmioctl utility interacts with a MCP2210 or MCP2221 / MCP2221A and

-from the on-board FLASH and can be used to set some of the FLASH values
+values from the on-board FLASH and can be used to set some of the FLASH

-SRAM when the chip enumerates or powers up.
+copied into the SRAM when the chip enumerates or powers up.

-PIN_FUNCTION is one of GPIO_PIN_INPUT, GPIO_PIN_OUTPUT, GPIO_PIN_ALT0,
+on the chip and PIN_FUNCTION is one of GPIO_PIN_INPUT, GPIO_PIN_OUTPUT,

-GPIO_PIN_ALT1, GPIO_PIN_ALT2, GPIO_PIN_ALT3, DEFAULT_OUTPUT_ZERO or
+GPIO_PIN_ALT0, GPIO_PIN_ALT1, GPIO_PIN_ALT2, GPIO_PIN_ALT3,

-DEFAULT_OUTPUT_ONE.
+DEFAULT_OUTPUT_ZERO or DEFAULT_OUTPUT_ONE.

 EXAMPLES